samnazari/ascend-java-sdk/README.md

     ```

     *Note: The SDK uses a standard interface for the http backend see [HttpClient.](https://github.com/evolv-ai/ascend-java-sdk/blob/master/src/main/java/ai/evolv/HttpClient.java).
-    When configuring the client you must specify what implementation of HttpClient to use (or implement your own).*
+    When configuring the client you must specify what implementation of HttpClient to use (or implement your own).
+See "Custom Http Backend" for more details.*

 2. Initialize the AscendClient.
     ```java